openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/05-deploy-gateway.md

 out-of-stock product to a few customers can simply be resolved by a discount coupons while losing the trust of all visiting customers due to a crashed online store is not so easily repairable!

-Scale the Inventory service back up before moving on to the next labs.
+Scale the Inventory service back up before moving on to the next scenarios.

 `oc scale dc/inventory --replicas=1`{{execute}}